appressoas/django_cradmin/docs/cradmin_listbuilder_guide/listbuilder_classes/all_classes.rst

 ===========
 On a higher level the CRadmin listbuilder have two different type of classes which either participate in giving values to the list items or builds the list.
 Further we have a third kind of class which handels the frame around each item.
-All three classes is located in the viewhelpers department in CRadmin.
-Actualy is most of the classes we use for our views a viewhelper.
-In this chapter we will give an high level overlook of the structure of classes, what they do and how they are connected together in CRadmin.
+These classes is all located in the viewhelpers department in CRadmin.
+In this chapter we will give a high level overlook of the structure of classes, what they do and how they are connected together in CRadmin.

 You can read the :doc:`CRadmin list API <../../viewhelpers_listbuilder>` to get more information and details about the methods and functionality.